mmiv-center/FionaDocs/source/SystemAdmin/index.rst

 Specialty projects
 ------------------

 Fiona supports pathology image pipelines as well as DICOM based image distribution.
+Such projects can be setup in two ways.
+Either as DICOM supported projects or as WSI supported projects.
+Both are options that the PACS need to support.
+As most scanners (and historic data) is probably collected as WSI images in .svs or .hdpi format check during project creation what the needs of the project are.
+Either convert all incoming WSI images to DICOM (on Attach) or deliver WSI images to the PACS using shared folder.

 IT Admin